List of highways in Chile

+Road system in South America, with divided highways highlighted in red.

 The national routes of Chile are formed by the set of roads that connect a regional or provincial capital with a longitudinal or variant road to it, which are named by the President of the Republic, according to the road legislation of Chile.
 The characteristics that are considered to be catalogued as such are: